cydriclopez/go-post-json-passthru/README.md

 In the next tutorial we will call a Postgresql stored-function that walks-thru this JSON tree data and saves it into records in a table.
 In this tutorial we will cover just the very basics of JSON data processing using the tree component JSON data.

 This is now our ***Tree demo*** app.
 Note that we have enabled the ***Save*** button.
-This ***Save*** button sends the tree JSON data to our server-side Go controller that for now just prints in on the console.<br/>
+This ***Save*** button sends the tree JSON data to our server-side Go controller that for now just prints it on the console.<br/>
 <img src="images/primeng-tree-demo2.png" width="650"/>

 ### 2. Why passthru controller

-The Go standard library has excellent JSON processing code.
+The Go standard library has excellent JSON processing features.
 However oftentimes the final destination of our JSON data is the database.
 Postgresql since version 9.2 has had the JSON data type.
 In the current version 14.2 Postgresql JSON features have improved a lot.
 We can just have Postgresql validate and save our JSON data.

-It can be repetitive to work with JSON in Go and then push it to Postgresql for more JSON processing.
+It can be redundant to work with JSON in Go and then push it to Postgresql for more JSON processing.
 Sometimes this might be necessary.
 However, in this tutorial we will send our JSON data thru a Go controller which, for now, will merely grab the JSON data and print it in the server-side console.
 This is in preparation for the next tutorial where we will focus on the Postgresql code to walk-thru and pull apart the JSON data and save them as individual records in a table.

-Postgresql JSON processing can infer the row parent-child relationship from the JSON structure and use the row id accordingly.
+Postgresql JSON processing can infer the row parent-child relationships from the JSON structure and use the row id accordingly.
 We will see this code in the next tutorial.
 For now, we will follow the JSON data from the Angular component into the service which, using the HttpClient, calls the Go server-side controller.

 ### 3. Prerequisites